FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 **As a** party member, **I want** real-time coordination tools during study sessions, **so that** I can collaborate effectively with my study group.

 *   **Acceptance Criteria:**
-    *   Live session status indicators for all party members
+    *   The UI displays live session status indicators for all party members
     *   Real-time shared whiteboard and note-taking tools
     *   Voice/video integration for remote study sessions
     *   Screen sharing capabilities for collaborative work